-In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the median of the relevant comparator labour market.
+In balancing external competitiveness with internal equity, the Board typically has implemented a compensation model that considers the requirements of the specific position in relation to the overall organization.

 The Board's total compensation package for executive staff is comprised of the following elements.